chi-initiative/kora-documentation/docs/index.md

 Kora stores, manages, and delivers digital objects with corresponding metadata that enhances the research and educational value of the objects.

+!!! info "Changed note title from 'Info'"
     This documentation is CC-BY-NC and was partially purloined from the Omeka-S documentation